dlt-science/science-notes/blogs/MEVupd/mevupd.md

 **Frontrunning:** This involves placing the attacker’s transactions ahead of the victim's.
 For instance, an attacker may offer higher transaction fees to ensure their transaction gets executed first to exploit a rare market opportunity.
 Block space is sold to non-miner MEV extractors in return for transaction fees through Priority Gas Auctions.

 **Backrunning:** In this scenario, the attacker places their transaction right after the victim's transaction to take advantage of the market change initiated by the victim.
 For instance, if a transaction on Exchange X significantly increases an asset's price, it opens an arbitrage opportunity.
 Here, the backrunner could purchase the same asset from another exchange, X', at a lower cost and then sell it on X, keeping the price difference {cite}`yang2022sok`.
 In this scenario, the backrunner's transaction does not harm the user and aids in maintaining price consistency between the two exchanges.
-In a similar context, backrunning can also be used to capitalise on oracle updates for liquidation opportunities {cite}`qin2021empirical`.
+In a similar context, backrunning can also be used to capitalise on Oracle updates for liquidation opportunities {cite}`qin2021empirical`.

 **Sandwich Attacks:** Sandwich attacks present a more complex MEV extraction method where the attacker places two transactions, one before and one after the victim's regular trade.
 The goal is to manipulate asset prices in such a way that the attacker benefits from the victim's loss {cite}`zhou2021high`.
 However, executing sandwich attacks can be risky for the attacker as any deviation from the desired transaction order can lead to financial loss.
 In most cases, these attacks are executed via MEV auction platforms.

-**Bribery Attacks:** Attackers may generate MEV to encourage miners to act in their favor, this is known as a bribery attack.
+**Bribery Attacks:** Attackers may generate MEV to encourage miners to act in their favour, this is known as a bribery attack.
 These attacks can range from incentivizing miners to temporarily delaying a transaction by offering higher fees for a conflicting transaction to more complex schemes facilitated by smart contracts {cite}`tsabary2021mad` {cite}`winzer2019temporary`.
 The impact of bribery attacks varies depending on the specific application.

 ## Impact on Blockchain Fairness and Security Risks

 Eskandari et al. {cite}`eskandari2020sok` highlighted a disconcerting aspect of economic inequality that MEV introduces into a system fundamentally designed for decentralisation and equality.
 Their research showed that miners with more significant computational resources are advantaged, leading to an unequal distribution of wealth and power within the network.
-This core issue necessitates more rigorous examination and underscores the urgency for remedies that reestablish equilibrium and honor the essential principles of blockchain technology.
+This core issue necessitates more rigorous examination and underscores the urgency for remedies that re-establish equilibrium and honour the essential principles of blockchain technology.

 ### Financial Losses